DevdudeX/LMD-Alternative-Camera-Mod/README.md

 ## Credits
-[DevdudeX](https://github.com/DevdudeX) created both mods, the AlternativeCamera and the PhotoMode.
+[DevdudeX](https://github.com/DevdudeX) created both original mods, `AlternativeCamera` and `PhotoMode`.
 Kudos to him for doing the heavy lifting and the initial hard work on the mods and especially the core loop with the input and camera logic.
 Support him here:
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/L4L5S9BK3)